 Thermal mass is the ability of the fabric of a building to absorb and store heat.
 Effectively utilised as part of a whole building HVAC strategy, it can reduce the energy required for cooling and, in some buildings, remove the requirement to provide air conditioning entirely.
 Thermal mass can also be used to provide heating but this article deals with cooling, and specifically in multi-storey, non-domestic buildings.

 There is a common belief that heavyweight buildings are more effective than lightweight alternatives in mobilising optimum levels of thermal mass for cooling.
 This has probably arisen because buildings such as old churches and castles generally remain cool, even in the hottest of summers.
 However, the main reason that such buildings remain cool has nothing to do with their heavyweight construction.
 It is because they have relatively few windows, which reduces solar gain, and are usually lightly populated, which reduces internal gains.

-In modern multi-storey, non-domestic buildings, the greatest accessible thermal mass is found in the concrete slabs which commonly form the upper floor slabs.
+In modern multi-storey, non-domestic buildings, the greatest accessible thermal mass is found in the concrete slabs which commonly form the upper floors.
 Independent research has shown that the optimum thickness of concrete floor slab for providing thermal mass on a diurnal cycle of heating and cooling in the UK is 75 - 100mm.
 This thickness of concrete floor slab is available in almost all steel-framed buildings.

 Thermal mass, more correctly called fabric energy storage, is the ability of a material to absorb and store heat.
 It is important in construction because, utilised effectively, it can act as a thermal flywheel, smoothing out temperatures variations within a building.
 This can have a number of advantages, including:

 - Reducing reliance on mechanical services to achieve comfort

 - Stabilising daily temperatures in both summer and winter, giving greater thermal comfort to the occupants

 - Reducing peak loading on the HVAC plant for both the heating and cooling systems